junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 ### Security of the Hybrid Pattern

-As the hybrid pattern is the composition of the hearachical pattern and the cascade pattern, all the threats and migitations that are valid for these two partterns are always valid for the general hybrid pattern.
+As the hybrid pattern is the composition of  hierarchical pattern and cascade pattern, all the threats and mitigations that are applicable for these two patterns are also applicable for the general hybrid pattern.

 # Privacy Considerations

-The remote attestation process passing Verifiers can potentially leak sensitive information about the Attester's configuration, and identities of itself and its components.
+The appraisal of a Composite Attester requires exchange of attestation related messages, for example, partial Evidence and partial Attestation Results, among multiple Verifiers.
+This can potentially leak sensitive information about the Attester's configuration , identities and the nature of composition.

 - Minimization: Attesters should only generate Evidence that is strictly necessary for the appraisal policy.
 Verifiers should only request necessary claims.
-- Confidentiality: As mentioned in the security sections, encryption should be used to prevent unauthorized parties (including other Verifiers in the hierarchy or cascade) from accessing sensitive Evidence.
+- Confidentiality: Encryption should be used to prevent unauthorized parties (including other Verifiers in the hierarchy or cascade) from accessing sensitive Evidence.
 This is crucial in multi-tenant environments.
-- Policy Handling: Verifiers should be careful not to leak their internal appraisal policies (e.g., through error messages or timing side channels) when communicating with other Verifiers or Attesters, as this information could be exploited by an attacker to tailor their attack.
+- Policy Handling: Verifiers should be careful not to leak their internal appraisal policies (e.g., through error messages or timing side channels) when communicating with other Verifiers or Attesters, as this information could be exploited by an attacker to manipulate appraisal.

 # IANA Considerations